BitroBik/Sml/README.md

-# PyXml
+# PXML

 ## About

-PyXml is a Python library designed to facilitate the creation and manipulation of XML-like structures in a straightforward manner.
+PXML is a Python library designed to facilitate the creation and manipulation of XML-like structures in a straightforward manner.

-### What does PyXml mean?
+### What does PXMl mean?

-PyXml stands for **Python eXtensible Markup Language**.
+PXML stands for **Python eXtensible Markup Language**.

 ### Usage Example